 To secure that . . . all shall be provided with the means and facilities requisite for their proper education as citizens of a Free and Gaelic Ireland.

-Democratic Programme of the First Dáil
+Dem Programme of the First Dáil

 Qualified but not educated

-In sum, they left school qualified but not educated—and deeply unprepared for the demands of third level study.
+In sum, they left school qualified but not educated—and deeply unprepared for the demands of third-level study.
 They were short-changed.

 We have fabulous, hard-working, and dedicated teachers in our secondary education system who are too often frustrated by the enormous pressure—too little time, too few resources, too many students—to teach, not the subject, but how to pass the exam.
 They too are being short-changed.

 The Leaving Certificate has been our gold standard for educational achievement at second level for almost a century, but the post-Truth, post-Covid, post-modern twenty-first-century world we live in is vastly different from post-war, post-flu 1924 when the Leaving Cert was introduced.
 What was unthinkable then—literally unavailable to be thought—is mundane today: virtual classrooms, for instance, or textbooks that can be carried on a memory stick in your back pocket.
 Or kitchen appliances that talk back to you.

 And the entire history of three-quarters of the twentieth century and all of the twenty-first to date.

 Knowledge increases exponentially.
 Social, intellectual, technological, medical, and scientific knowledge have all changed massively since 1924.
 Who could have predicted what Einstein would do to Newtonian physics?
 Space and time will never be the same.
 Demographics have changed.
 Pedagogical models have changed.
 Universities and the subjects they offer have changed.
 Students have changed.